IdrisKulubi/commsdashboard/README.md

 3. **UI Improvements**
    - Added Suspense boundaries with Skeleton loaders for better loading states
    - Wrapped pages in DashboardShell for consistent layout
-   - Improved component structure for better maintainability
+   - Improved component structure for better maintainability and code to be neat and easy to navigate

 4. **Data Processing Optimizations**
    - Improved calculation of total metrics to avoid double-counting